ghostunit/american-apparel-image-scraper/README.md

 ## This code does not handle failures very well

 This application wasn't designed for public use and as a result is quite brittle.
 There is no exception handling, and there are no unit tests.
-If you need a more robust solution, contact us and we'll come up with a custom application for your needs.
+If you need a more robust solution, contact us at http://ghostunit.rip/ and we'll come up with a custom application for your needs.